alexharri/website/posts/canvas-to-ascii.md

 ---
-title: "Canvas to ASCII renderer"
+title: "Shape in ASCII rendering"
 ---

 Recently I've been spending my time building an image-to-ASCII renderer.
 Below is the result -- try dragging it around, the demo is interactive!